Points of View: A Comprehensive Guide to the Different Narrative Perspectives in Literature

 Examples:

-• In Jane Austen’s Pride and Prejudice (1813), the third-person limited perspective centers on Elizabeth Bennet, capturing her thoughts and perceptions while advancing the narrative.
+• In Jane Austen’s Pride and Prejudice (1813), the third-person limited perspective follows Elizabeth Bennet closely and brings her judgments and reactions to the forefront as the story unfolds through her interpretive lens.

-• In Kazuo Ishiguro’s Never Let Me Go (2005), the narration aligns closely with Kathy H., allowing readers to experience her emotions and memories intimately.
+• In Kazuo Ishiguro’s Never Let Me Go (2005), the narration remains closely tethered to Kathy H., as her private recollections and emotional undercurrents unfold through the lens of memory.

 Third-Person Objective